-French name for the addition of certain substances in the production of sparkling wine, where there are two different types of purpose.
-The terms "Liqueur" for the Dosage have nothing to do with one liqueur but derive from "liquor" for "liquid".
-Therefore, the case-by-case designations "Tiragelikör" and "Versandlikör" are actually wrong or at least misleading.
+French term for the addition of certain substances in the manufacture of sparkling wine, there are two different types of purpose.
+However, the terms "liqueur" for the dosage have nothing to do with you liqueur to do, but are derived from "liquor" for "liquid".
+For this reason, the terms "Tiragelikör" and "Versandlikör" used in certain cases are actually incorrect or at least misleading.

-The pharmacist Jean-Baptiste François (1792-1838) from Châlons-en-Champagne developed a formula for determining the sugar content before the bottle fermentation, This allowed an exact dosage of the dosage.
-The addition takes place to trigger the second fermentation and thus the formation of the carbonic acid to effect.
-It takes place to the already fermented basic wine; in a blend immediately after assembling the base wines.
-The filling can only consist of sucrose. grape, partially fermented grape must, concentrated grape must.
+The pharmacist Jean-Baptiste François (1792-1838) from Châlons-en-Champagne developed a formula for determining the sugar content before bottle fermentation, This made an exact dosing of the dosage possible.
+The addition takes place in order to trigger the second fermentation and thus the formation of the carbonic acid to effect.
+It takes place on the already fermented basic wine; in the case of a blend immediately after the base wines have been assembled.
+The filling dose may only consist of sucrose. grape, partially fermented grape must, concentrated grape must.
 RTK (rectified concentrated grape must) or wine.

-The addition is not considered as enrichment still as sweetening, There are about 4 g / l per 1 bar overpressure residual sugar needed, ie 24 g / l for 6 bar.
-In addition, special yeasts and occasionally a so-called Rüttelhilfe ( bentonite or tannin ) buried to dfas nacxhfolgende dégorgement to facilitate.
-In order to optimally combine the dosage with the wine, an as Poignettage designated manual or machine shaking of the bottles.
-For bottle-fermented sparkling wines, the wine is bottled immediately thereafter.
-The second fermentation can also be done in the tank (but not in the champagne ).
+The addition does not count as enrichment still as sweetening, There will be around 4 g / l per 1 bar overpressure residual sugar required, i.e. 24 g / l for 6 bar.
+In addition, special yeasts and sometimes also a so-called Rüttelhilfe ( bentonite or tannin ) buried to the following dégorgement to facilitate.
+In order to optimally combine the dosage with the wine, an as Poignettage Manual or mechanical shaking of the bottles.
+In the case of bottle-fermented sparkling wines, the wine is bottled immediately afterwards.
+The second fermentation can also take place in the tank (but not in the champagne ).

-After this dégorgement (Removing the yeast set), the addition of the shipping dosage.
-With that you can colour, Taste and sweetness ( sugar content ) of a sparkling wine.
-In addition, the missing in the bottle by removing the yeast amount is replaced.
-If necessary, some champagne is aspirated to make room for the dosage.
-The shipping dosage may be from the same funds as the Fülldosage, as well as in addition wine distillate consist.
-With champagne, the existing alcohol content may be increased by a maximum of 0.5% vol. There are also sweet wines like Trockenbeerenauslese and Eiswein used as a sweetener.
-If no dosing is used to refill wine from other bottles.
-As a rule, rich, mild sparkling wines with yeast storage of several years require very little dosage (as a maximum value of 6 g / l residual sugar = extra brut).
-And the shorter the yeast storage and the higher the acidity the higher it should be.
+After this dégorgement (Removal of the yeast set) the shipping dose is added.
+So that can colour, Taste and sweetness ( sugar content ) of a sparkling wine can be influenced or determined.
+In addition, the amount missing in the bottle due to the removal of the yeast is replaced.
+If necessary, some sparkling wine is sucked off to make room for the dosage.
+The shipping dosage may be from the same means as the filling dosage, as well as in addition wine distillate consist.
+In the case of champagne, the existing alcohol content may not be increased by more than 0.5% vol. Sweet wines are also like Trockenbeerenauslese and Eiswein used as a sweetener.
+If there is no dosage, wine from other bottles is used to fill up.
+As a rule, full-bodied, mild sparkling wines with several years of yeast storage require very little dosage (as a guideline max.
+6 g / l residual sugar = extra brut).
+And the shorter the yeast storage and the higher the acidity, the higher it should be.

-Detailed description of the sparkling wine production with all processing steps is available champagne, Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Detailed description of the sparkling wine production with all processing steps can be found at champagne, Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,